Jared Dillingham at Humantay Lake in Peru

 No, Humantay Lake is a side excursion for hikers on an alternative hike to the Inca Trail, called the Salkantay Trek.

-Can you fly a drone at Humantay Lake?
+Can you fly a drone at Laguna Humantay?

 No, drones are prohibited.
 If you’d like, you can apply for a special permit from the tourism office in Mollepata.